betaflight/unified-targets/README.md

 Please update all existing targets.
 See instructions below for more details.

 Betaflight will include a certified flag as new hardware specification requirements will be in place to improve quality.
 Documentation with more detailed guidelines will be provided on further notice.

-## Instructions

-Please follow [these instructions](https://betaflight.com/docs/development/manufacturer/creating-an-unified-target) to create and publish a Target configuration.